 Rule of Thirds

-You may not be able to create a photo for each of these compositions in every scene, but use them as options inside of your toolbox of techniques.
+You may not be able to create a photo for each of these compositions in every scene, but they’re a menu of options beyond the rule of thirds or centered compositions 🙂

 Now, how can you lure your viewer into the photo and navigate them to the heart of the moment using composition?